jawah/charset_normalizer/docs/handling_result.rst

 .. class:: CharsetNormalizerMatch

     .. attribute:: submatch
         :getter: Return a list of submatch that produce the EXACT same output as this one.
-This return a list of CharsetNormalizerMatch and NOT a CharsetNormalizerMatches
+This return a list of CharsetNormalizerMatch and NOT a CharsetNormalizerMatches.
         :type: list[CharsetNormalizerMatch]

-    .. attribute:: submatch
+    .. attribute:: has_submatch
         :getter: Determine if current match has any other match linked to it.
         :type: bool